rails/rails/guides/source/configuring.md

 #### Using Passenger

 Passenger makes it easy to run your application in a subdirectory.
-You can find the relevant configuration in the [passenger manual](http://www.modrails.com/documentation/Users%20guide%20Apache.html#deploying_rails_to_sub_uri).
+You can find the relevant configuration in the [Passenger manual](http://www.modrails.com/documentation/Users%20guide%20Apache.html#deploying_rails_to_sub_uri).

 #### Using a Reverse Proxy